oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## Label

-Add a label to the input with the property `label`
+Add a label to the input with the props `label`

 </card>